Jackson Sirica

 Jackson has a strong practice in both property and housing law.
 He regularly advises local authorities on complex issues of property law relating to rights of way; land ownership; debt enforcement against real property; and various other issues.
 He appears regularly in the County Court in housing and property matters.

-- Information Law
+• Information Law

 Jackson has acted for both private and public sector clients in information law matters relating to data protection and freedom of information.
-He has acted for a local council in proceedings challenging a decision of the Information Commissioner in the First-tier Tribunal.
+He has acted for a local council in proceedings challenging a decision of the Information Commissioner in the FTT.
 He has also represented a company in a claim for alleged breach of data protection legislation.

 Jackson also spearheads Chambers’ popular “Building Blocks of Data Protection” webinar series, which provides training on the fundamental aspects of data protection.